verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. seealso:: :ref:`timing_driven_router_options`

+.. option:: --flat_routing {on | off}

+    If this option is enabled, the *run-flat* router is used instead of the *two-stage* router.
+    This means that during the routing stage, all nets, both intra- and inter-cluster, are routed directly from one primitive pin to another primitive pin.

+    **Default:** ``OFF`

 .. option:: --max_router_iterations <int>

     The number of iterations of a Pathfinder-based router that will be executed before a circuit is declared unrouteable (if it hasn’t routed successfully yet) at a given channel width.